kongali1720/Ubuntu-Mate-on-Raspberry-Pi-4/README.md

 # Ubuntu-Mate-on-Raspberry-Pi-4
-Enjoy Ubuntu MATE on your Raspberry pi 4! hanks for reading.
+Enjoy Ubuntu MATE on your Raspberry Pi 4
+Thanks for reading.

 Installing the MATE Desktop